 In the event of rupee depreciation or unexpected national crisis, investors are unsure about investing in riskier funds.
 In such cases, fund managers recommend putting money in either one or a combination of liquid, ultra short-term or arbitrage funds.
 Returns could be 6-8%, but the investors are free to switch when valuations become more stable.

 Here, the risk factor is of medium level as the fund manager invests a portion in debt and the rest in equity funds.
 The NAV is not that volatile, and the average returns could be 9-12%.

-Suitable for investors with no risk aversion and aiming for huge returns in the form of interest and dividends, High-risk Mutual Funds need active fund management.
+Suitable for investors with no risk aversion and aiming for huge returns in the form of interest and dividends, high-risk mutual funds need active fund management.
 Regular performance reviews are mandatory as they are susceptible to market volatility.
-You can expect 15% returns, though most high-risk funds generally provide 20% returns (and up to 30% at best).
+You can expect 15% returns, though most high-risk funds generally provide up to 20% returns.

 5. Specialized Mutual Funds

 Sector funds invest solely in one specific sector, theme-based mutual funds.
 As these funds invest only in specific sectors with only a few stocks, the risk factor is on the higher side.
 Investors are advised to keep track of the various sector-related trends.
 Sector funds

 also deliver great returns.
 Some areas of banking, IT and pharma have witnessed huge and consistent growth in the recent past and are predicted to be promising in future as well.

 put money in an index.
 A fund manager does not manage it.
 An index fund identifies stocks and their corresponding ratio in the market index and put the money in similar proportion in similar stocks.
 Even if they cannot outdo the market (which is the reason why they are not popular in India), they play it safe by mimicking the index performance.

 offers a slew of benefits, and ‘Funds of Funds